-A widely accepted alternative to the high threshold model was developed in the 1950s and is called signal detection theory (Harvey, 1992).
-In this model the sensory process has no sensory threshold (Swets, 1961; Swets et al., 1961; Tanner & Swets, 1954).
-The sensory process is assumed to have a continuous output based on random Gaussian noise and that when a signal is present the signal combines with that noise.
-By assumption, the noise distribution has a mean, $\mu_n$ , of 0.0 and a standard deviation, $\sigma_n$ , of 1.0.
-The mean of the signal-plus-noise distribution, $\mu_s$ , and its standard deviation, $\sigma_s$ , depend upon the sensitivity of the sensory process and the strength of the signal.
+A widely accepted alternative to the high threshold model was developed in the 1950s and is called signal detection theory (SDT).
+In this model the sensory process contains no sensory threshold (Swets, 1961; Swets et al., 1961; Tanner & Swets, 1954).
+The sensory process is assumed to have a continuous output based on random Gaussian noise and that when a signal, no matter how weak, is present to the observer the signal combines with that noise.
+By assumption this noise distribution has a mean, $\mu_n$ , of 0.0 and a standard deviation, $\sigma_n$ , of 1.0.
+The mean of the signal-and-noise distribution, $\mu_s$ , and its standard deviation, $\sigma_s$ , depend upon the sensitivity of the sensory process and the strength of the signal.
+The separation between the noise and the signal-and-noise distribution increases with increased sensitivity and with increased signal intensity.
 These two Gaussian probability distributions are seen in Figure 3.
-Models based on other probability distributions are also possible (Egan, 1975).
+Models based on other probability distributions are also possible (Egan, 1975; Harvey, 1992).